lschulz/bpf-experiments/br/README.md

 - `local_as`: SCION address of the AS the border router belongs to (e.g. "1-ff00:0:1").
 - `host_port`: Underlay port for delivering packets to end hosts.
 This should be the port the SCION dispatcher is listening on.
+- `cpus`: List of CPUs for packet processing.
+The XDP border router distributes packets to kernel threads running on the CPUs in this list.
+This setting controls the placement of router processes only.
+Which CPUs initially receive the packets and subsequential send them to one of the XDP threads depends on which CPUs handle interrupts from the NIC.<br/>
+  Syntax examples:
+  - "0,1,2,3" -> { 0, 1, 2, 3 }
+  - "0-3" -> { 0, 1, 2, 3 }
+  - "3-0, 1, 1-2" -> { 1, 2 }
 - `topology`: Path to the `topology.json` file.
 - `internal_interfaces` a list of (IP, UDP port) pairs to be considered as AS internal interfaces.
   At minimum this should contain the "internal_addr" of the BR as configured in `topology.json`.